-- They consume a lot of power.
-If you have a strand of 50 5-watt bulbs, the strand consumes 250 watts!
-Consider that most people need two or three strands to do a tree and five or 10 strands to do a house and you are talking about a lot of power!
+- They consumed a lot of power.
+If you had a strand of 50 5-watt bulbs, the strand consumed 250 watts!
+Consider that most people needed two or three strands to do a tree and five or 10 strands to do a house and you are talking about a lot of power!

-- Because the bulbs consume so much power, they generate a lot of heat.
-When used indoors, three strands at 250 watts per strand are generating as much heat as a 750-watt space heater!
-The heat from the individual bulbs can also melt things.
+- Because the bulbs consumed so much power, they generated a lot of heat.
+When used indoors, three strands at 250 watts per strand were generating as much heat as a 750-watt space heater!
+The heat from the individual bulbs could also melt things.

-- They are expensive.
-You can buy a 10-pack of miniature bulbs for about a dollar this year.
+- They were expensive.
+You could buy a 10-pack of miniature bulbs for about a dollar.
 The large bulbs might cost five to 10 times more.

 The one advantage of this arrangement is that a bulb failure has absolutely no impact on the rest of the bulbs.
-That's because a 120-volt bulb system places the bulbs in parallel, like this:
+That's because a 120-volt bulb system places the bulbs in parallel, like this diagram on the left.